alexduggan1/Tournament-Vod-Splitter/README.md

 [+] projects saved as a json file named proj.tvs (within a directory named after the project)
 - [+] downloaded videos are saved in a subfolder
-- [+] thumbnails are also saved in a different subfolder [+] things to save: project name, event link, youtube link, array of sets [+] make it so that you can save a project after it is open [+] ctrl + s saves
+- [+] thumbnails are also saved in a different subfolder [+] things to save: project name, event link, youtube link, array of sets, project path, thumbnail title [+] make it so that you can save a project after it is open [+] ctrl + s saves
 [+] button to save